Closed for 2022! Congratulations Fellows!

 (B) Materials to be completed by the Faculty Research Mentor:

 (1) Mentor statement supporting the student’s application, an outline of the laboratory environment, plans for student training and supervision, and certification that the lab possesses sufficient resources to fund the proposed project.

-Award notification: Fellows will be notified by May 6th, 2020 and acceptance must be acknowledged within 1 week of notification.
+Award notification: Fellows will be notified around May 2, 2022 and acceptance must be acknowledged within 1 week of notification.